 Fax: +49 30 2155050

-If you revoke your consent to the collection, processing and use of your Data with future effect in whole or in part, e.g. in accordance with no. 3.3.3 of this data protection declaration, we will erase your Data without delay, to the extent you requested, or restrict access thereto, unless otherwise required based on statutory retention periods.
+Revocation of consent: If you revoke your consent to the collection, processing and use of your Data with future effect in whole or in part, e.g. in accordance with section 3.3.3 of this data protection declaration, we will erase your Data without delay, to the extent you requested, or restrict access thereto, unless otherwise required based on statutory retention periods.

 As a general rule, you are not obliged to disclose your personal data to us.
 However, if you refuse to provide your personal data, you may not be able to use our Website, we will not be able to answer your enquiries or to render our services.
 Personal data that is mandatory for the above-stated purposes is marked by an “*” or another symbol.